patilankita79/Apache-Spark-programs-in-Scala/README.md

 # Apache-Spark-programs-in-Scala

-Run the programs using interactive spark shell
+Run the programs in spark using interactive spark shell
 <hr>
 Please use Apache Spark to derive some statistics from Yelp Dataset.